Does your employer offer flexible spending accounts? Do you take advantage of this benefit?

 However, there's an even more significant financial benefit: The dollars you stow away in your flexible spending account are considered pre-tax dollars.
 That means that they reduce the amount of income you will have to report to the IRS every year, thus reducing the amount of income taxes that you must pay each year.
 If you earn $40,000 a year, and you put $2,000 into a flexible spending account, the gross income that you must report to the IRS falls to $38,000.
 Depending on the size of your tax rate, that could result in significant tax savings.

-The Internal Revenue Service puts limits on the amount that you can deposit into an FSA each year.
-In January 2020, FSAs will be limited to $2,750 per year, a slight increase from the previous year.
-However, contribution limits are expected to be raised annually based on the rate of inflation.
-However, even with restrictions, the savings are still meaningful to most employees.
+The Internal Revenue Service limits the amount you can deposit into an FSA each year.
+In 2023, FSAs will be limited to $3,050 per year, a $200 increase from last year.
+Contribution limits are expected to be raised annually based on the rate of inflation.

 Companies that offer FSAs tend to provide two different kinds: those set aside for healthcare expenses and those created for dependent-care.